-- Violation of the requirement to use rupiah in cash transactions under Article 3 (1) and refusal to accept rupiah payment where required under Article 10 of the Regulation are subject to criminal sanctions of a maximum of one year imprisonment and penalty of IDR 200,000,000. - Violation of the requirement to use rupiah in non-cash transactions can be subject to administrative sanctions, ie written warning, obligation to pay the larger of 1 per cent of the transaction amount up to a maximum of IDR 1,000,000,000, and/or prohibition to participate in further payment activities.
+- Violation of the requirement to use Rupiah in cash transactions under Article 3 (1) and refusal to accept Rupiah payment where required under Article 10 of the Regulation are subject to criminal sanctions of a maximum of one year imprisonment and penalty of IDR 200,000,000 000 (as provided in the Currency Law).
+(Note that the BI Circular indicates that criminal sanctions in respect of the refusal to accept Rupiah payment apply to cash transactions only). - Violation of the requirement to use Rupiah in non-cash transactions can be subject to administrative sanctions, ie a written warning, the obligation to pay the larger of 1 per cent of the transaction amount up to a maximum of IDR 1,000,000,000 and/or prohibition from participation in further payment activities.
 Additionally, Bank Indonesia can also recommend that these violations be followed up by other appropriate authorities.

-Violation of the requirement to state the price of goods and services in rupiah and for not submitting any report, information, and/or data as requested by Bank Indonesia, will be subject to written warning.
+Violation of the requirement to state the price of goods and services in Rupiah and failure to submit any report, information and/ or data as requested by Bank Indonesia will be subject to written warning.
 Additionally, Bank Indonesia can also recommend that these violations be followed up by other appropriate authorities.

-Nevertheless, enforcement of these provisions will depend on how effective the monitoring mechanism will be.
+Nevertheless, enforcement of these provisions will depend on the effectiveness of the monitoring mechanism.
 Article 13 of the Regulation provides that Bank Indonesia will ensure compliance under this Regulation by:

-- Requesting reports, information, data, and/ or supporting documents, on its own or by involving other related institutions; - Conducting direct monitoring of each party.
-(Based on the existing regulation, it remains unclear as to how this will be implemented); and - Appointing another party to conduct research for purposes of monitoring compliance.
+- requesting reports, information, data, and/ or supporting documents, on its own or by involving other related institutions; - conducting direct monitoring of each party, the implementation of which - based on the existing regulation - still remains unclear; and - appointing another party to conduct research for purposes of monitoring compliance.